Contact

 T 310.457.3695

 E [email protected]

 Bio

-For many years of her professional career, Dill focused primarily on portrait work for the entertainment industry, with assignments from a wide range of editorial clients, record companies, and advertising agencies.
+For many years of her professional career, Dill focused on portrait work for the entertainment industry, with assignments from a wide range of editorial clients, record companies, and advertising agencies.
 Her portraits of Halle Berry, Nicole Kidman, Joni Mitchell, Tina Turner, and many others have been published globally in prestigious venues including Vanity Fair, Rolling Stone, House & Garden, and The New York Times and Los Angeles Times Magazines.
 Her commercial clients have included Adidas, BMG Music, Evian, Geffen Records, Microsoft, Sony Music, Virgin Records, VH1, and Warner Music Group, among others.

-Today her practice centers on independent projects.
-Some of her earlier work draws on her interests in Eastern philosophies and abstract art.
-Predominantly focused on nature, the work engages with the elements such as water, earth, and wind, transforming its subject matter toward near abstraction.
-Her current work takes visual inspiration from art that considers questions of perception, light, and space, extending these concerns into a complex urban and ecological context.
+Today her practice expanded to independent projects.
+Grounded in a minimalist approach, her earlier fine art work draws on her interests in Eastern philosophies and abstract art.
+Predominantly focused on nature, the work engages with the elements such as water, earth, and wind, creating compositions that often blur the line between abstraction and realism.

 Dill’s photographs and installations have been exhibited at institutions such as the Hammer Museum, the Santa Barbara Museum of Art, and the Southeast Museum of Photography in Florida.
 Her work is included in numerous public collections, including the George Eastman Museum, the Santa Barbara Museum of Art, the Southeast Museum of Photography, the Special Collections of Stanford University and UCLA, the University Medical Center Hamburg, and the Beinecke Rare Book Library at Yale University.
 Her photographs have also been the subject of a monograph and special edition, Sea Etchings (Nazraeli Press, 2011 and 2012).
 She was nominated for the Prix Pictet Fire in 2021.